Nourish Your Body and Mind Through Journaling

 “Tracking food intake is a tool that helps reduce mindless eating and promotes accountability to reach your health goals,” says Beth.
 “When you measure and track each bite of food and sip of beverage you’re taking in, you’re more likely to be more mindful of your daily intake and make those bites and sips count.”

-If you struggle with emotional eating or binging late at night, tracking each food item or drink you eat may help you identify the patterns that trigger these behaviors so you can work to overcome them.
+If you struggle with emotional eating or binging late at night, tracking everything you consume may help you identify the patterns that trigger these behaviors so you can work to overcome them.

-How a Food Journal Can Help with Emotional Eating
+How Food Journaling Can Help with Emotional Eating

 Avoid Common Food Journaling Pitfalls